echen333/class_viz/README.md

 # Class Viz

 Visualization of GT's prerequisite chains.
-Basically, for every class, we draw a directed edge from its highest prerequisite in the same department.

-Note: This simplified view can be misleading in cases where multiple different courses could satisfy a single prerequisite requirement.
+On hover, nodes also show the course description, exact prerequisites, and past professors and terms taught.

+Edges are drawn by taking the highest required prerequisites for each course.
+Note that some courses such as MATH 3215 and MATH 3670 have less priority if they are not for math majors.

 - [Live Math Visualization](https://echen333.github.io/class_viz/network_math.html)
 - [Live CS Visualization](https://echen333.github.io/class_viz/network_cs.html)

+Note: the CS visualization is not as nice since most graduate classes don't have prerequisites listed.

+The data is scraped from [OSCAR](https://oscar.gatech.edu/bprod/bwckschd.p_disp_dyn_sched) and GT's [Math website](https://www.math.gatech.edu) into a CSV file.
 The network is generated using pyvis in `gen_network.py`, which reads the CSV files and generates the HTML file.
-The HTML file is then injected with some data in `inject.py`.
+The HTML file is then slightly modified using `inject.py`.

-## Requirements

-- Python 3.10+
+To compile it locally,

 ```bash
 pip install pandas, networkx, pyvis